square/retrofit/README.md

  *  IO - Utility classes for doing low-level java I/O.
  *  HTTP - Abstracts away the messy logic of making network calls (depends on IO).
- *  Core - Some interfaces and utilities used by the other retrofit modules.
  *  Android - Contains Android-specific utility classes.